Android

-3. Create config object with specific configuration
+- Create a configuration object with your specific settings

 private void generateWidgetConfig() {